uofu-cs3500-spring24/spreadsheet-kogasaa/README.md

 The Spreadsheet making is still on progress, now it has a formula evaluator library to calculate the formula and get right answer from the formla.
 Then It has a dependency to control all relationships between deifferent cells.
+And there is a formula class has more functions as a formula.
 Futrue extensions are still in prgress.

 # Time Expenditures: